 Potato starch contains approximately 800 ppm phosphate bound to the starch; this increases the viscosity and gives the solution a slightly anionic character, a low gelatinisation temperature (approximately 60 °C) and high swelling power.
 These typical properties are used in food and technical applications.

 Untreated starch requires heat to thicken or gelatinize.
 When a starch is pre-cooked, it can then be used to thicken instantly in cold water.
-Pre-gelatinized potato starch is starch cooked and then dried on a drum dryer or in an extruder making the starch cold water soluble.
+Cold-swelling or pre-gelatinized (pre-gel) potato starch is starch cooked and then dried on a drum dryer or in an extruder making the starch cold water soluble.
 This is a physical modification of the starch.
 The starch remains a native starch and can be declared as such.
 Aloja Starkelsen SIA produces drum-dried pre-gelatinized or cold-swelling potato starch.
 Chemically modified starches are not allowed in organic food processing

 As an additive for food processing, food starches are typically used as thickeners and stabilizers in foods such as puddings, custards, soups, sauces, gravies, pie fillings, and salad dressings, and to make noodles and pastas.
 Potato starch may be used in all traditional recipes replacing any other starch – and in most cases giving better functionality.
 Organic potato starch adapts extremely well to organic processing.

 - Bulking ingredient

 - Glueing agent